logo for injury-settlement-guide.com

 Let's continue from the conclusion of the Notification Letter...

-It's been about 6 weeks since your slip and fall incident.
+Imagine it's been about 6 weeks since your slip and fall incident.
 You've had many visits to the doctor and endured a slow and painful recovery.
-Even with all the treatment your back will never be the same.
-The Doctors offered surgery as an alternative, but they say the chances of complete success are not high.
-Your physical therapy is near completion.
-You seem to be able to sleep through the night without waking from pain.
+Even with all the treatment, your back will never be the same.
+The doctors offered surgery as an alternative but they say the chances of complete success are low.
+Your physical therapy is near completion and you seem to be able to sleep through the night without waking from pain.

-You should have already spoken with your medical providers and others who rendered aid to you, urging them to agree to wait to be paid until you settle your personal injury case.
-If you don't take this step they may turn your overdue bills over to collection agencies.
+You should have already spoken with your medical providers and others who aided you, urging them to agree to wait to be paid until you settle your personal injury case.
+If you don't take this step they may give your overdue bills to collection agencies.

-You are ready to send your Legal Demand Letter which will start negotiations with Sweeny's insurance company.
-After that you will attempt to negotiate a settlement of the damages caused to you as a direct and proximate result of Sweeny’s negligence.
+You are now ready to send your legal demand letter which will start verbal negotiations with Sweeny's insurance company.
+After that you will attempt to negotiate a settlement for the damages you suffered as a direct and proximate result of Sweeny's negligence.

-Also be sure you have a letter from your employer confirming your absence from work and the amount of your pay at the time of the injury.
+You also have to get a letter from your employer confirming your absence from work and the amount of your pay at the time of the injury.
 Make sure the letter is on official company letterhead.
 The insurance adjuster will require this from you.

 Below is a SAMPLE legal demand letter...

-Try and match the substance of the following legal demand letter as best you can, substituting in the specifics of your case.
+Try and match the substance of the following legal demand letter while substituting in the specifics of your case.

-(Your Name and Address) MS. SUZANNE T. PIERCE
+(Your Name and Address) MRS. SUZANNE T. PIERCE

 15562 Ellington Avenue